grantwest/mockable/README.md

 ]
 ```

-The log option shown above controls the debug level log output that indicates the implementation used for each invocation.
+The `log` option shown above controls whether a log is emmitted for each invocation indicating the implementation used.
 This is compiled out in prod builds.

-You should NOT `config :mockable ...` in your prod builds.
+DO NOT `config :mockable, ...` in prod builds.
 Not being configured is what sets it to compile out.

-Implement your dev stub like this:
+Implement a dev stub like this:

 ```elixir
 defmodule TemperatureClientStub do